Fantastic 2 days! Hot weather and great location.

 I'm sure that all the units taking place will have their own stories and adventures from their perspective of the battle equally exciting and gallant as ours.
 When involved in a major re-enactment, 45 minutes in this case, it is only possible to cover it, in my case, from the viewpoint of the 1st 95th Rifles.
-I'm sure many of the other units will give their accounts, go seek them out on their websites, we have a few in our Links section or click here to go there directly.
+I'm sure many of the other units will give their accounts, go seek them out on their websites.

 The 1st Battalion, 95th Rifles, pose with the CO after a battlefield training session:

-If you would like to get involved in Napoleonic re-enactment then contact us, the 95th Rifles Living History Society, via our Recruitment section or click here to go there directly.
+If you would like to get involved in Napoleonic re-enactment then contact us, the 95th Rifles Living History Society, via our Contact Us section or click here to go there directly.

 The 1st 95th Rifles will march again.
 Waltham Abbey 27/28 August 2006.